Shiivong27/Analysing_and_Predicting_Uber_Fare/README.md

 Here, our task is to analyze and predict Uber fare data.
 There are many small tasks that are needed to be done before moving on to analysing and predicting on the Uber data such as data cleaning, data imputing and data prediction.

-Python packages used:
+Python packages used :

--- pandas
+- pandas
--- numpy
+- numpy
--- math
+- math
--- networkx
+- networkx
--- datetime
+- datetime
--- calendar
+- calendar
--- re
+- re
--- seaborn
+- seaborn
--- scikitlearn
+- scikitlearn